jonegil/gui-with-gio/teleprompter/01_setup.md

 # Chapter 1 - Setup

+## Goals
+The goal of this chapter is to start up our application and get the basic structure in place.

 ## Outline

-Thanks from diving deeper!
-In this part we'll set up the app and get the structure in place.
-In [Chapter 2](02_user_input.md) we´ll deal with user input, while [Chapter 3](03_layout.md) lays the application out on screen.

-## Code

 In this chapter we'll walk through the following pieces.